 This is second part of our tour around Android platforms.
 In the previous episode, we shared the most important requirements outlined by Google for Android TV apps.
+Now we are going to focus on Wear apps.
+What do you have to know before you start developing for Android Wear devices?

 Just like with Android TV projects, Android Wear allows you to keep the same structure of code that you use in your mobile projects.
 Unlike in Android TV, you are able to create different types of wearable applications.
 The type depends on the capabilities of your watch application.This mean that your watch app can be dependent on your phone app or completely standalone.
 See the Standalone or dependent apps section.